nygrenh/distributed-card-game/FinalReport.md

 Every time a node sends a command to the leader, it checks for the leader nodes health, if the leader doesn't answer within 5 seconds, we will start the Reverse Bully Algorithm (prefers small numbers).

 - Dropping of non-leader nodes does not prevent the game from continuing because in order to determine the outcome of the game, we need only the majority of the nodes to agree on the result
+- If enough non-leaders disconnect the game will eventually break because non-leader health is not checked.
+The breakpoint when n/2 non-leader nodes fail at the same time, n is the total number of nodes, including leader.
+This could be fixed by doing health checks on non-leaders too.
+- Failed node can join back and get their old position back.
 ## Consensus

-Consensus is achieved when each participant sends their (encrypted) picked card up to every other participant, these participants then decrypt all cards with keys asked from two shuffling partners.
-Once everyone has decrypted every participant's card, the leader will broadcast the result of the game, and we will vote if the game was valid to the leader.
-If we have a consensus, the highest card wins.
+Consensus is achieved when each participant sends their (encrypted) picked card up to every other participant, these participants then decrypt all cards with keys received from two shuffling partners.
+When leader broadcasts the winner, other nodes will get the result and check if they agree.
+They will broadcast OK or Not OK to everyone and wait for results from other nodes.

 - If majority opionion on the fairness of the game cannot be reached, we will just conclude that the game was not fair, and the round won't have a winner.
 # System scalability